MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

+= 0.4.2 =
+17.11.2021: BugFix for search of thumbnails in function checkthumbs of class readImageFolder.
+Tested on site www.mvb1.de with thumbs in same folder, subfolder and images in WordPress Library.
+OK.

 = 0.4.1 =
 07.11.2021: sorting of images back to the main php file.
 Did not work if added to the class.